abhilashjp/lookupapp/docs/explainers/ioss.md

 id: import-one-stop-shop-ioss
 title: A Guide to the Import One Stop Shop (IOSS)
 keywords: [IOSS]
+description : Mastering IOSS.
+Simplify your understanding of the Import One-Stop Shop with our expert explainer article.
+Dive into the world of international e-commerce, navigate VAT compliance effortlessly, and stay ahead with the latest IOSS updates.
+Our comprehensive guide offers accurate insights, practical tips, and expert advice to ensure seamless cross-border transactions.
+Elevate your e-commerce game with our trusted source for IOSS knowledge.
 sidebar_label: Import One Stop Shop
 tags:
   - IOSS
+  - EU
 ---

 The Import One Stop Shop (IOSS) is a new scheme introduced as part of the EU’s eCommerce Package that came into effect on July 1, 2021.
 It allows suppliers selling goods from outside the EU to customers within the EU to collect and remit the VAT due at import through a simplified monthly return, instead of the VAT being collected at the time of importation.